christianThardy/christianThardy.github.io/visualization-ml.md

 The connotations between the physical and artificial states ring true in the world of machine learning optimization, in the sense that the physical and artificial realities coexist.

-The role of visualization in data science can be a very broad topic[1], usually lending itself to a graph that explains a descriptive business metric...
+The role of visualization in data science can be a very broad topic[<a href="https://www.semanticscholar.org/paper/Seeing-is-believing%3A-The-importance-of-in-machine-Vellido-Mart%C3%ADn-Guerrero/e692853acaab3221fe92ccb9f6e06f651ce67064?p2df" title="Visualizations & machine learning research paper" rel="nofollow">1</a>], usually lending itself to a graph that explains a descriptive business metric...

 <br/>